Written by: Michael W. Howell

 “Give me control of a nation’s money and I care not who makes it’s laws”

 -Mayer Amshel Bauer Rothschild

-There are many tentacles at play in the times we are in, but it is important to know they are all calculated, methodical, planned and not by mistake.
-There is a goal or agenda at play and the more we stay divided the harder it will be to make a stand against the real enemy.
+There are many tentacles at play in the times we are in, but it is essential to know they are all calculated, methodical, planned, and not by mistake.
+There is a goal or agenda at play, and the more we stay divided, the harder it will be to make a stand against the real enemy.
 We can defeat the Cloward-Piven strategy once we all recognize the plan and coordinate our efforts collectively.

 You can pick up a copy of Anatomy of the Global Agenda from Amazon and everywhere books are sold